 Sugary and acidic drinks, including soda, sports drinks, and fruit juice, become more common as we enter warmer months.
 They are also the worst for your oral health because they can lead to enamel erosion and tooth decay.

-Water is your best bet for staying hydrating while supporting good oral health habits.
+Water is your best bet for staying hydrated while supporting good oral health habits.
 If you do drink acidic beverages, using a straw reduces direct contact with tooth surfaces.

 Schedule Your Routine Dental Care

-Good habits at home work best when you pair them with regular professional care.
-Twice-yearly preventive appointments allow your dentist to catch developing issues early and remove plaque and tartar buildup that brushing and flossing alone can't address.
+Good habits and dental hygiene tips at home work best when paired with regular professional care.
+Twice-yearly preventive dentistry appointments allow your dentist to catch developing issues early and remove plaque and tartar buildup that brushing and flossing alone can't address.

 If you're overdue for a checkup, spring is a good time to get back on track.
 Call Dentistry @ University Pointe in West Chester, OH, to schedule your next cleaning and exam.